LearnOnDemandSystems/docs/lod/template-gallery.md

 ## Filters

-The templates can be filtered based on their availability and technology focus.
+The lab templates in the gallery may be filtered based on their availability and technology focus.

 - *Public* will show templates available to everyone in using Lab on Demand.